knicklabs/knicklabs/README.md

 ### 🤔 I’m looking for help with...

-I could use some help with builing accessible user experiences in web and mobile apps.
+I could use some help with building accessible user experiences in web and mobile apps.
 If you have advice or resources, please send them my way.

 ### 💬 Ask me about...